ASAP (STAYC song): Background and release

 On March 24, 2021, High Up Entertainment announced that STAYC would be releasing their second single album titled Staydom on April 8.
 On March 25, the promotional schedule was released.
 On March 27, the track listing for the single album was released with "ASAP" announced as the lead single.
 On April 2, a highlight medley teaser video was released.
 On April 6, the teaser video showing portion of the song choreography was released.
 On April 7, the teaser for the music video was released.
 The song along with the music video was released on April 8.

 Composition

 "ASAP" was written and composed by Black Eyed Pilseung and Jeon Goon, and arranged by Rado.
 Musically, the song is described by NME as "trapped between a cutesy bubblegum pop production and a sensual summer jam".
 "ASAP" was composed in the key of C major, with a tempo of 132 beats per minute.

 Commercial performance

 "ASAP" debuted at position 108 on South Korea's Gaon Digital Chart in the chart issue dated April 11–17, 2021.
-The song also debuted at position 35 on the Gaon Download Chart in the chart issue dated April 4–10, 2021, and at position 108 on the Gaon Streaming Chart in the chart issue dated April 11–17, 2021.
-The song then ascended to position 9 and 17 on the Gaon Digital Chart and Gaon Download Chart, respectively, in the chart issue dated June 6–12, 2021, and at position 8 on the Gaon Streaming Chart in the chart issue dated June 13–19, 2021.
+The song then ascended to position 9 in the chart issue dated June 6–12, 2021.
 The song debuted at position 70 on Billboard K-pop Hot 100 in the chart issue dated April 24, 2021.
 The song then ascended to position 9 in the chart issue dated May 29, 2021.